-Also for the financial year 2021 it was deemed appropriate to rely on the support of a consultant - already identified last year by the Nomination and Remuneration Committee as Russell Reynolds Associates - who, in continuity with last year, verified the evolution of the Board of Directors after the first year of office and the actions implemented by the Company on the areas of improvement which had emerged in the previous self-assessment.
+For the financial year 2022 it was deemed opportune to avail of the support of a consultant, already chosen in the two previous years by the Nomination and Remuneration Committee as Russell Reynolds Associates .
 The aforementioned consulting firm has not performed any assignments for INWIT in the previous 24 months; it has performed head hunter services for TIM and Vodafone, but due to the company's high professional standing it was considered that this did not compromise the independence and objectivity required by the assignment.

-The self-assessment of the Board of Directors and Board Committees of INWIT for FY 2021 was carried out by two senior partners of Russell Reynolds Associates, experts in board effectiveness, and it was performed in line with the most advanced methodology at international level.
-The advisor conducted individual interviews with the members of the Board of Directors and the Chairman of the Board of Statutory Auditors in January 2022.
+The self-assessment of the Board of Directors and Board Committees of INWIT for 2022 was carried out by a senior partner of Russell Reynolds Associates, expert in board effectiveness, and it was performed in line with the most advanced methodology at international level.

+The self-assessment process of 2022 took into consideration the renewal of the Board of Directors which was appointed on 4 October 2022.

+In January 2023 the advisor conducted individual interviews with the members of the Board of Directors in office since 4 October 2022, the Chairman of the Board in office in the previous term of office and the Chairman of the Board of Statutory Auditors.
 The Secretary of the Board of Directors was also interviewed as observer.